Nepisiguit River

-The Nepisiguit River is a major river in northern New Brunswick, Canada, which enters the sea at the city of Bathurst, into the Nepisiguit Bay, part of the Bay of Chaleur.
+The Nepisiguit River (Nepisigwitg) is a major river in northern New Brunswick, Canada, which enters the sea at the city of Bathurst, into the Nepisiguit Bay, part of the Bay of Chaleur.

 Appears in Jesuit Relations (1643) as Nepegiguit, a corruption through the French of the Micmac Win-peg-ij-oo-ik, "the river that dashes roughly along", a reference to the torrential character of the river.

 Description

 The source of the river lies north of the Christmas Mountains, in the rugged terrain between Mount Carleton, and Big Bald Mountain.
 Several falls are present along the river's course, including Indian Falls (near Popple Depot), Nepisiguit Falls and Pabineau Falls.
 Along this river lies a vast forest, where many individuals from New Brunswick set up camps.
 Lodges are set up along the river including Governors Lodge, Rogers Lake Lodge and many others.
 These lodges play host to the many individuals taking part in several different outdoor activities including hunting, fishing and snowmobiling along the river.